 Zerynth is already used by companies and professional teams to build amazing IoT and embedded solutions in different sectors: retail, commercial refrigeration, waste management, smart devices and much more, as you can see in the “Built with Zerynth” wall.

-Download Zerynth Studio and Zetynth VM – it’s free, it’s easy
+Download Zerynth Studio – it’s free, it’s easy

-Now that you know all the advantages of embedded development in Python it’s time to download Zerynth Studio and Zerynth Virtual Machine and start your dream project.
+Now that you know all the advantages of embedded development in Python it’s time to download Zerynth Studio and start your dream project.
 After all, it’s free, it’s easy, and tailored to your needs.

 Until next time,